kylecoberly/fis-computer-setup/README.md

 When it asks you if you want to switch your shell over to zsh, type "y" and hit enter.

-The *close all open instances of your terminal*.
+Then *close all open instances of your terminal*.
 When you reopen your terminal, your command prompt should have a colored `~` on it.

 ## Set up Learn